JohnSnowLabs/spark-nlp/docs/_posts/Damla-Gurbaz/2023-01-14-genericclassifier_sdoh_alcohol_usage_sbiobert_cased_mli_en.md

 ## Description

-This Generic Classifier model is intended for detecting behavioral factor alcohol use in clinical notes and trained by using GenericClassifierApproach annotator. `Present:` if the patient was a current consumer of alcohol. `Past:` the patient was a consumer in the past and had quit. `Never:` if the patient had never consumed alcohol. `None: ` if there was no related text.
+This model classifies related to social economics status in the clinical documents and trained by using GenericClassifierApproach annotator. `True:` if the patient was currently employed or unemployed. `False:` if there was no related passage.

 ## Predicted Entities

-`Present`, `Past`, `Never`, `None`
+`True`, `False`

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>
 <button class="button button-orange" disabled>Open in Colab</button>
-[Download](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/clinical/models/genericclassifier_sdoh_alcohol_usage_sbiobert_cased_mli_en_4.2.4_3.0_1673695032184.zip){:.button.button-orange.button-orange-trans.arr.button-icon}
+[Download](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/clinical/models/genericclassifier_sdoh_alcohol_usage_sbiobert_cased_mli_en_4.2.4_3.0_1673695895684.zip){:.button.button-orange.button-orange-trans.arr.button-icon}

 ## How to use